gekatateam/neptunus/docs/DATA_MODEL.md

 ## Delivery Control

-Each new event has a tracker with duty counter equal `1` at creation stage.
+You can set a tracker for each event using `SetHook(hook func(payload any), payload any)` method, but only once.
+Tracker creates with duty counter equal `1` at creation stage.
 That counter changes in two cases:
  - it increases when an event is copied or cloned using corresponding method; copied or cloned events shares tracker.
  - it decreases when an event `Done()` method calls.

-You can set a hook for an event using `SetHook(hook hookFunc, payload any)` method.
 When tracker duty counter decreases to zero, tracker will call hook function with passed payload as an argument.

-This can typically be used by input plugins that want to monitor event processing and delivery, such as `rabbitmq` or `kafka`, before telling a client/broker that the message has been accepted.
+This can typically be used by input plugins that want to monitor event processing and delivery, such as `rabbitmq` or `kafka`, before responding to a client/broker that the message has been accepted.

 It also means than processors and outputs must call `Done()` method when an event no more needed, delivered or failed after configured attemts.